 Below are three habits I uncovered in my study of successful individuals that will act as fertilizer for your brain:

 88% of the successful individuals in my study read at least 30 minutes a day to learn.

 Not talking about entertainment reading here.

-This is focused study intended to gain knowledge in either your career, your life, your business or something you are passionate about.
+This is a focused study intended to gain knowledge in either your career, your life, your business, or something you are passionate about.